meganz/MEGAcmd/contrib/docs/WEBDAV.md

 We have detected some issues with different software, when trying to save a file into a webdav served locations.
 Typically with software that creates temporary files.
 We will keep on trying to circumvent those.

-In Linux, using gvfsd-dav (Gnome's default webdav client), we have ocasionally seen problems trying to open text files that have already been modified using some graphic editors.
+In Linux, using gvfsd-dav (Gnome's default webdav client), we have occasionally seen problems trying to open text files that have already been modified using some graphic editors.
 This is due to that gvfsd-dav tries to retrieve a URL different to the actual URL of the files.
 Reading the files through the console works just fine.
 This has been detected in Ubuntu 16.04.

 In Windows XP, copying a file from a MEGA webdav location, and pasting in a local folder does nothing.